andreashosbach/cucumber-reporter/README.md

     @RunWith(Cucumber.class)
     @CucumberOptions(  ...
-        plugin = "com.github.andreashosbach.cucumber_scenarioo_plugin.CucumberReportPlugin:target/scenarioo"
+        plugin = "com.github.andreashosbach.cucumber_scenarioo_plugin.CucumberScenariooPlugin:target/scenarioo"
     ...)

-####Define an after step hook where you take a screenshot and save it with *Screenshot.save(...)*
+####Define an after step hook where you take a screenshot and save it with Screenshot.save(...)

 Example with Selenium: